 We believe that our users shouldn't be limited by an arbitrary value indicator (that seems to only be slightly valuable for the person doing the charging).
 Adding users to our system doesn't cost us money.
 For example, if you add Stacey from marketing to the PIM, we aren't going to see a massive server spike.

 What does cost us money is processing data.
 For this reason, we base our pricing on the number of SKUs and file storage.
 Both of these, in our experience, directly impact how much information will be processed through sending product feeds, generating PDF product sheets, and downloading content from a brand portal.

 And that's why we don't charge per user.
 It just doesn't make sense.

 Our own pricing journey

-Pricing software is a very difficult thing.
+Pricing software is difficult.
 Don't let anyone tell you otherwise.
 It encompasses behavioral economics, actual economics, psychology, and a lot of this:

-Secondly, we are open about our starting price point.
 Most PIMs, DAMs, and other similar systems keep this information under wraps.
-While this may seem strange, to jump from free to $300 per month, it really isn't once you find out why.
-All our major processing features, and main value adding features fall into the PRO category.
+All our major processing features and main value-adding features fall into the PRO category.
 The PRO also lets you choose add-ons that make it easier to decide which features to use and pay for.
 We try to be as transparent as possible about pricing, including the prices for each add-on directly on our website.